The CITIUS meeting will be held according to the current IAAF rules.

 Number of attempts (long jump, javelin, shotput)

-In the national program and in the long jump of the international program all athletes have 6 attempts.
+In the national pre-program all athletes have 6 attempts.

 Leaving the competition area